Rick's Daily Tips

 Before I answer the question as asked, I believe it’s important to explain what computer files actually are (and aren’t).

-In a nutshell, computer files are nothing more than a collection of electrical or magnetic states – zeros and ones where the ones represent the presence of an electrical charge or magnetic force and the zeros represent the absence of an electrical charge or magnetic force.
+In a nutshell, computer files are nothing more than a collection of electrical or magnetic states – zeros and ones represented dual states of electrical charges or magnetic forces.

 In other words (as you probably already know) computer files aren’t physical objects like a book or a painting hanging on a wall.
-They are simply either electrical charges that reside in a bank of memory chips or magnetic forces that reside on a hard drive’s metallic platters.
+They are simply either a collection of electrical charges that reside in a bank of memory chips or magnetic forces that reside on a hard drive’s metallic platters.

 When you delete a file on a Windows machine, all the “ones” and “zeros” that make up the file aren’t removed from the drive.
 They are still there and the “deleted” file can actually be recovered using special file recovery software.